What you need to do when someone has died

 After someone has died in hospital, nursing staff will clean the body and prepare it for the mortuary.
 If you have any particular requirements, for example relating to your loved one’s faith, you should let the staff know.
 The body will then be taken to the hospital mortuary where it stays until you arrange to have it moved, usually to the funeral directors.
 You’ll have another chance to see your loved one here if you want to.

 After someone has died in a care home, you’ll need to arrange for a funeral director to come and remove the body.
-See first decisions when arranging a funeral for more information about this.

 Under certain circumstances, the hospital or care home must report a death to a coroner.
 If that happens, it might take a little while longer for your loved one’s body to be released for a funeral.